klkkong/sphere/README.rst

 =============
 ``sphere`` is a 3D discrete element method algorithm utilizing CUDA.

+A powerful Nvidia GPU with proper support for double precision floating is highly recommended. ``sphere`` has been tested with the Nvidia Tesla K20 and Nvidia Tesla M2050 GPUs.

 License
 -------
 ``sphere`` is licensed under the GNU General Public License, v.3.